department-of-veterans-affairs/vets-website/content/pages/disability-benefits/after-you-apply/VA-claim-exam.md

 Our VA claims processors will review:
 - The medical records you’ve given us
-- The report from the doctor who handled your claim exam
+- The report from the doctor who handled your claim exam, and the results of any ordered medical tests
 - Statements from you and others about your claim
 - Your military medical and personnel records